whatheheckisthis/Save-A-Life/README.md

 The Forward Algorithm is implemented to compute the probability of a particular sequence of observations.
 Conversely, the Backward Algorithm calculates the probability of the observations given the final state.
 Together, these algorithms help in evaluating the likelihood of various sequences of states and observations.
 Dynamic Programming Benefits:

-The concept and benefits of Dynamic Programming are discussed, showing how it optimizes the computation of probabilities in HMMs by breaking down complex problems into simpler subproblems.
+The concept and benefits of Dynamic Programming are discussed, showing how it optimises the computation of probabilities in HMMs by breaking down complex problems into simpler subproblems.
 Viterbi Decoding Algorithm:

 This algorithm is implemented to find the most likely sequence of hidden states given a sequence of observations.
 It’s crucial for determining the best path that represents the actual state transitions.